 It’s important to note however, that any alterations to the external profile of the roof must be factored in at the design stage, otherwise construction work may need to stop on-site while a new planning permission application is made, with no guarantee of success.

 New loft conversion stairs generally work best where they’re designed to match the existing main stairs, ideally appearing indistinguishable from those in the original house.
 This doesn’t mean they have to be configured as a straight flight, however.

 To circumvent awkward obstacles like chimney breasts and low roofs, loft stairs are often designed to change direction with one or more L-shaped quarter turns, either with landings or tapered steps (known as winders).

-But whatever style your new loft stairs ultimately take, they will need to comply with fire regulations.
+Whatever style your new loft stairs ultimately take, they will need to comply with fire safety regulations.